JankariTech/blog/src/assets/BDDInGo.md

   So that I have a simple way to convert BS to AD dates, that can be used in different apps
 ```

 These lines are very important.
-They answer the question WHO wants to achieve WHAT with that feature and WHY.
+They answer the question of WHO wants to achieve WHAT with that feature and WHY.
 If you don't know who will use that feature, why do you implement it?
 If there is nothing to achieve with that feature, you actually don't have a feature.
 And if there is no reason to use that feature, it doesn't have a business value.
 So if the stakeholders (developer, customer, manager, QA, etc.) cannot answer these 3 questions, nobody really should spend time and money to implement it.

 ## Scenarios
 Every feature has different scenarios.
 A "add item to shopping basket"-feature in an online-shop could have scenarios like: